irisida/wdw-go/readme.md

 ## Gorilla Mux.
 Servers Part Two

 - [02-01 - Gorilla mux](/01-servers-part-two/02-01-gorillaMux) - The samples above in part 1 have used the built in `http.ServeMux` and will work well for many if not most common scenarios.
 The `mux` package from gorilla (Gorilla web toolkit) is a fairly powerful request router.
 It is useful for RESTful services and implements the `http.Handler` interface so is compatible with the http package interfaces.
 With the mux package requests can be matched by the: `URL host`, `path`, `path prefix`, `schemes`, `header` and `query values`.
 It has custom matchers and routes as subrouters.

+## Templates and HTML with Go

+- [03-01 - Basic templates](/03-templates/03-01-templates) - Here we see a single template being created that takes in two items, so the data is interpolated at compile time.
+- [03-02 - Templates with a slice of data](/03-templates/03-02-slice-of-data) - Here we define a template as a strong constant using the block definitions to interpolate our data `{{.AttributeName}}` to complete the render, where we're using a slice for our date we can put the template attributes in a `{{range .}} {{end}}` block to iterate over all the items (rows) in the slice.